astoff/digestif/README.md

   For this to work, make sure you have the [LaTeX reference manual][latexref] installed as an [info node][info-issues].

-- Complete labels defined in the document.
-Multiple-file documents are supported via TeXShop-style magic comments.
+- Complete cross-references.
+Multi-file documents are supported via TeXShop-style magic comments.
 Just add a comment like this near the top of each child document:

   ```
   % !TeX root = somefile.tex
   ```

 - Parse BibTeX files and provide completion for citations.

-Digestif tries exact matches against the BibTeX identifiers and a fuzzy match against author and title.
+- Digestif is fuzzy!
+For citations, it tries an exact match against the BibTeX identifier and a fuzzy match against author and title.
   In the GIF above, the user types `groalhom`, which matches **Gro**thendieck's “Sur quelques points d'**al**gébre **hom**ologique”; selecting this inserts the BibTeX identifier `Tohoku`.
+Similarly, for cross-references, Digestif tries an exact match against the label and a fuzzy match against the text around the label.

-- Jump to definition and find references to labels and bibliographic items.
+- Jump to definition and find references to labels and citations.

 - Preliminary support for plain TeX, ConTeXt, Texinfo and BibTeX formats.